Matex600/social-edit-matt/README.md

   * [Roboto](https://fonts.google.com/specimen/Roboto). - Font used for Body text.
   * [Roboto - Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto+slab). - Font used for Header text.

-  * I have chosen these two fonts, as they compliment eachother which additionally compliment my blog.
+  * I have chosen these two fonts, as they complement each other which additionally complement my blog.

-  * Sans-Serif is used as a backup font incase one or both fail for any reason.
+  * Sans-Serif is used as a backup font in case one or both fail for any reason.
   ### Font Size
   <hr>